 Round 8: *Inc, 6 x sc*, repeat from * six times (48)

-TIP: Before we reach the widest point of the base, I like to do a couple of rounds of single crochets only.
-This creates a smoother surface from the slight graduation of the increases.
+TIP: Before we reach the widest point, I like to do a couple of rounds of single crochets only.
+This creates a smoother surface at the very middle of the sphere from the slight graduation of the increases.

 Rounds 9-10: Sc all around (48)